Aurora Pump Company and Asbestos

 Aurora Pump Company began using asbestos in the 1920s and continued for decades.
 Pumps are used to move fluids from one location to another.
 They require gaskets and packing to seal connections and prevent leaks.

 Aurora didn’t stop using asbestos in its pumps until 1985.
-It is safe to assume that all pumps made by the company until that time contained asbestos.
-This includes turbine pumps, condensate pumps, sewage pumps, vertical inline pumps, and more.
+It is safe to assume that all pumps and other products made by the company until that time contained asbestos.
+This includes:

 Who Did Aurora Put at Risk for Asbestos Exposure?

 By using asbestos in pump components for nearly 60 years, Aurora put thousands of workers at risk.
 Anyone who made the pumps on Aurora’s staff could have inhaled the fibers.

 The exposure extends well beyond the company, including anyone in other industries who worked with or around Aurora pumps.

 Workers on ships and in the U.S. Navy faced a particular risk of exposure to asbestos from Aurora pumps.
 They worked in close quarters in pump rooms with limited air circulation.
 If the asbestos came loose from any gaskets, the fibers could permeate the air and be inhaled.